 The Max-Planck-Gesellschaft in India

 - MPG with its „Max Planck India Mobility Grants” (formerly India Fellowships) has developed a new and India-specific program, with the goal of linking young Indian top researchers to Max Planck Institutes.
-Since 2005, this travel grant has given 41 young Indian scientists an opportunity to spend minimum one month every year at a Max Planck Institute for a period of up to four years.
-Presently, 14 Indian scientists from various institutes in India avail this fellowship. http://www.mpg.de/274730/Max_Planck-India_Fellowships__MPIF_
+Since 2005, this travel grant has given 59 young Indian scientists an opportunity to spend minimum one month every year at a Max Planck Institute for a period of up to four years.
+Presently, 23 Indian scientists from various institutes in India avail this mobility grant. http://www.mpg.de/274730/Max_Planck-India_Fellowships__MPIF_

-- Research links are being institutionalized by establishing Max Planck Centers of excellence in pioneering research fields: In February 2010, the Indo-German Max Planck Center for Computer Science (IMPECS) was inaugurated at IIT Delhi.
-The Indo German Max Planck-NCBS Center for Research on Lipids was established at the National Center for Biological Sciences in Bangalore in September 2011. http://www.mpg.de/297106/Indo_German_Max_Planck_Center
+- Research links are being institutionalized by establishing Max Planck Centers of excellence in pioneering research fields: The Indo German Max Planck-NCBS Center for Research on Lipids was established at the National Center for Biological Sciences in Bangalore in September 2011.
+The Indo Max Planck Collaboration in Computer Science (IMPECS) has been successfully established as a Max Planck Center in 2010 and is run as a collaboration by the MPIs for Softwaresystems and Informatics since 2016. http://www.mpg.de/297106/Indo_German_Max_Planck_Center